jialongl/draw-sth-web/README.markdown

 **Known "Issues":**

-* No defensive programmin applied, for better illustration of concept.
+* No defensive programming applied, for better illustration of concept.
 * minimum UI stuff (You must have already noticed -- even notifications are in JS console).